tsuyanlee/Artwork-Progress-Tracker/README.md

 This is @tsuyanlee (DaveDrafts), I created this tool to track my work, mostly the artworks that I have made so far.
 I love organising my work, so I have dedicated folders to store my work.
 This is one of those tools that I made to smoothen my work process, and many more are yet to come.
+I did use ChatGPT at first to generate a template for the tool, I didnt have much time in the begining due to various projects.
+The generated code had so many issues I had to fix it one by one later on when I had the time.
+I do regret using it in the begining of this, but on solo projects (which it was in the begining) I had to chose convenience.
+I apologise if I hurted any of your feelings.
+Just think of me as a developer tight on time and budget.

 `You can use this tool to not just track artworks, but also on all types of files that you have stored.`